bvn-architecture/city-labels/README.md

 ![](docs/text_exclusion.svg)

-Vancouver is going to be fine, because it's well clear of the text.
+In this example 👆 we're excluding any city that is inside either of the red boxes.
+So Vancouver is going to be fine, because it's well clear of the text.
 Sadly for Chile and Argentina, they're going to get a raw deal.
 I would have preferred a Pacific centric projection, but I'm too much of a GeoPandas noob to do that.
 Short city names, and country names give the most possibility of not getting a clash.

 In this version, I turned the text off so that I can control it _slightly_ more precisely in InDesign.
 InDesign was a total pain, and in future I would stay 100% in python.
 ## Features